 The overcurrent function cycles the soft-start function in a hiccup mode to provide fault protection.
-A resistor (R{OCSET}) programs the overcurrent trip level (see "Typical Application - 3.3V Input" on page 3 and "Typical Application - 5V Input" on page 3).
-An internal 20μA (typical) current sink develops a voltage across R{OCSET} that is referenced to V{IN}.
-When the voltage across the upper MOSFET (also referenced to V{IN}) exceeds the voltage across R{OCSET}, the overcurrent function initiates a soft-start sequence.
+A resistor (R{OCSET}) programs the overcurrent trip level (see Typical Application diagrams on page 3 and page 4).
+An internal 20μA (typical) current sink develops a voltage across R{OCSET} that is referenced to V{IN} .
+When the voltage across the upper MOSFET (also referenced to V{IN}) exceeds the voltage across R{OCSET} , the overcurrent function initiates a soft-start sequence.